-This opens a Run Block Automation dialog box (Figure 5-8) which lists all the IP currently in the design eligible for block automation (left pane), and any options associated with a particular automation (right pane).
+This opens a Run Block Automation dialog box (shown in the following figure) which lists all the IP currently in the design eligible for block automation (left pane), and any options associated with a particular automation (right pane).
 In this case, there is only the XDMA IP in the hierarchy in the left pane.
 The right pane has a description and options available.
 The Options can be used to configure the IP as well as decide the level of automation for block automation.